 While breast enhancement surgeries have the highest satisfaction rate when compared to other cosmetic surgeries, there are some risks of complications including:

 Although rare, the nerves and milk ducts, not to mention milk glands, can be damaged while undergoing breast enhancement surgery.
 If nerve damage occurs, there is a chance that you may experience a loss of sensation around the areola.
 Similarly, if the milk ducts are damaged during the surgery, you may not be able to produce as much milk.
 In either case, your ability to breastfeed your baby will be significantly compromised.

-In some cases, the incision that is made to facilitate the breast implant can cause scarring inside the breast.
+In some cases, the incision made to facilitate the breast implant can cause scarring inside the breast.
 It is important to note that this applies mainly to incisions made along the inframammary fold of the breast.
-Scar tissue can alter the shape of the breast and may also present some challenges when it comes to breastfeeding as well.
+Scar tissue can alter the shape of the breast and may also present some challenges when it comes to breastfeeding.

 In summation, it is entirely possible to breastfeed your baby after undergoing breast enhancement surgery.
 However, you must carefully choose the right cosmetic surgeon for your procedure.
 Our board-certified plastic surgeon Dr. Coan can meet with you to discuss breastfeeding after your breast augmentation.
 Contact our office today to schedule your consultation.Return to Overview